mmbman/Katagiri/fukanzazengi-index.md

 > The way is originally perfect and all-pervading.
 How could it be contingent on practice and realization?

 - “Practice and realization” or “practice and verification” is *shushō* (修證).
+This term appears several times in *Fukanzazengi*, also translated as “practice-realization” and “practicing and realizing.”
 - On *kaku*, *satori*, and *shō* translated as “enlightenment”  – *shō* is “realization” or “verification” – see [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 5](1987-03-15-Bendowa-Talk-5).
 - On “to think practice and realization are not one is a heretical view” from *Bendowa*, see [*Shobogenzo Bendowa*: Dogen's Questions & Answers – Talk 4](1987-03-14-Bendowa-Talk-4).